leighseverson/countyweather/README.md

  Any other monitors were successfully pulled from GHCN.
 ```

 This error message will come up after running functions pulling hourly data (`hourly_fips()`) if there isn't available data for any of the monitors in your specified county.
-Note: some weather variables tend to be missing more often than others.
+As a note, some weather variables tend to be missing more often than others.

 ``` r
 Error in isd_monitors_data(fips = fips, year = x, var = var, radius = radius) :